About the Fund

-Severe flooding principally in the Upper and Lower Calder Valleys has caused considerable damage.
+Severe flooding in February, principally in the Upper and Lower Calder Valleys, caused considerable damage.

-Residential properties in Mytholmroyd and Hebden Bridge have been hit the worst.
-Several hundred businesses from Todmorden to Brighouse have also been affected.
+Residential properties in Mytholmroyd and Hebden Bridge were been hit the worst.
+Several hundred businesses from Todmorden to Brighouse were also affected.

 Those affected can complete the relevant form below: